Skip to content

-K: Most of my products are wood or paper based from sustainable source
+K: Most of my products are wood or paper-based from a sustainable source.

-A: Playing different roles in life, managing your business, How do you manage to keep yourself organised?
-Handling stress, laziness and pressure?
+A: Playing different roles in life, managing your business, How do you manage to keep yourself organized?
+Handling stress, laziness, and pressure?

 A: In a business like yours, there’s a point where one feels unmotivated, or feel you just want to keep everything aside for some reason, what is your source of motivation and what keeps you moving?

-A: Through your business you get to Interract with lots of people, What challenges do you face Interracting with them?
+A: Through your business, you get to Interact with lots of people, What challenges do you face Interacting with them?

 K: Replying to people on time!
-Technology is great in helping you be a global company but this also has its down sides.
-Another would be in customers sometimes not understanding the production process and trying to manage their expectations and delivery a great service and end product.
+Technology is great in helping you be a global company but this also has its downsides.
+Another would be in customers sometimes not understanding the production process and trying to manage their expectations and deliver a great service and end product.

 A: what is the greatest change you’d love to see in the world today?